Page Created: 8/1/2014 Last Modified: 6/4/2018 Last Generated: 6/7/2018

 My personal web site, greatfractal.com, that first went online on August 1st, 2014, and was also self-programmed, is a culmination of much of this.
 I don't use social media except for a Twitter account at twitter.com/leedjavaherian that I will use to communicate if something goes wrong with this site or for very important announcements.
 I don't plan on using it often, since I have my own blog.
 I don't use GitHub, as all of my source code is self-hosted here.
 I did create an account on Hackaday.io in 2018 for the purposes of the 2018 competition, mentioned above.

-I recently did some Linux programming for neuroscientists who are trying to find a cure for Alzheimer's (the complexity of what they are doing is mind-boggling, by the way), but in my earliest IT jobs, I administered Novell Netware 4 and 5 systems running NDS, then later began administering Windows NT and 2000 server and Active Directory.
+I recently did some Linux programming for neuroscientists who are trying to find a cure for Alzheimer's which was an eye-opening experience for me, as the complexity of what they are doing is mind-boggling; surprisingly reminiscent of warping spacetime in relativistic physics, something I didn't expect to encounter in the medical field.
+But in my earliest IT jobs, I administered Novell Netware 4 and 5 systems running NDS, then later began administering Windows NT and 2000 server and Active Directory.
 I've administered e-mail systems such as Exchange and Lotus Notes (although Notes is more than just e-mail), and have also administered IIS.
 I was once, reluctantly, a security administrator for an SAP R/3 ERP system and have performed security auditing for SOX compliance.
 I've worked my share of computer help desks, and I've done network administration as well, administering switches, routers and firewalls, installing video-on-demand and videoconferencing equipment, wiring CAT5 through walls and ceilings, testing with an old Microtest PentaScanner, crimping connectors and using a punch-down tool.
 Those were the good old days...

 But those were my day jobs, and at home I experimented with Linux.
 My first distro was Slackware in the mid 1990's, but when Ubuntu Hoary Hedgehog came out in 2005, I decided that Linux on the desktop was the future of computing and switched all of my home systems and desktops to Linux.
 I still have the original free CDs that Canonical mailed me.
 Today, I primarily use Arch Linux, my personal favorite, and am monitoring the progress of the Devuan project.
 I haven't used Windows in my personal life for many years and only use it if required in the workplace.
 I have never owned an Apple product other than an iMac that one of my friends gave me (on which I installed a PowerPC version of Linux).
 I own a Google Nexus 4 smartphone since it was the first phone that would allow me to run Ubuntu Touch (now under the UBports project).
 I currently run Android AOSP until someone releases an XMPP app for UBports, but I am keeping an eye on the LineageOS and Replicant projects.
 I do most of my desktop computing and 3D printing on a Raspberry Pi 3 running Fluxbox on ARMv7 Arch Linux ARM, and will switch over to 64-bit ARMv8 if more software is compiled for it, but I re-compiled some of my own code for ARMv8.